 Safety and preparedness come in all forms.
 You’ll want to think about everything from bad weather to staying healthy, from budgeting effectively to making sure your ride is safe.

-Here are some important things to put on your to-do list before you head out for summer fun.
+Here are some important summer safety tips for adults to put on your to-do list before you head out for summer fun.

 First, it’s important to know where you’re going.